kfmahre/Portfolio/readme.md

 # Portfolio Readme

 ### I started this project as a part of code coursework for my front-end web developer nanodegree with Udacity
-### Since completion I've added stuff, played with Gulp and SASS, and added some javascript parallax features
+### Since completion I've completely revamped the whole thing, using a jekyll theme I have customized heavily.

 ## Project active @: http://kfmahre.github.io/Portfolio/